unifiedstreaming/fmp4-ingest/ingest_spec.md

 * Status: For Discussion

 ## Overview
-This specification describes a protocol and format for live ingest from a live encoder or media ingest source towards media processing entities such as publishing points or origins and/or content delivery networks.
-It serves as a draft industry wide specification for live media ingest following current best practices and formats for ingesting to passive or active media processing entities.
+This specification describes a protocol and format for media ingest from a live encoder or other media source towards media processing entities such as publishing points, origins and/or content delivery networks.
+It serves as a draft industry wide specification for live media ingest following current best practices and formats for ingest to passive or active media processing entities.

 **Diagram 1**

 Live Media Source (e.g. live encoder) -> publishing point (media processing entity) -> Content Delivery Network -> End User/client

-The workflow architecture diagram is shown in above in Diagram 1.
-A live encoder or media source (e.g. a live encoder) pushes media to a media processing entity, either passive such as a Content Delivery Network (CDN) or active such as an origin that alters the media.
-The media processing entity provides functionality for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery and/or other media processing functions.
-The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
-For Media and Timed Meta-data ingest still legacy or proprietary protocols are often used leading to interop issues in implementations as many specification are not complete and/or based on the latest technologies and standards used in the industry (e.g. timed meta-data based, HEVC etc.).
+The workflow architecture diagram is shown in Diagram 1.
+A live encoder or media source pushes media to a media processing entity that can be either passive (pass through) or active (e.g. altering or processing the media).
+The media processing entity provides functionalities for further delivery such as content stitching, encryption, packaging, manifest generation, transcoding, scalable delivery etc. The connection between a live media source and such a media processing entity or publishing point is still often based on proprietary protocols.
+This is often leading to interop issues in implementations as many specifications are incomplete or not based on the latest technologies and standards used in the industry (e.g. timed meta-data, emerging encoding standards like HEVC).

-Overall, this is hampering deployments with live encoding and advanced media processing functions.
-In practice, interop problems often arise related to the file format (MPEG-2-TS, fMP4), or related to encoder settings and the transmission protocol layer.
+In practice, interop problems often arise related to the file format configuration, or related to encoder settings and the transmission protocol layer.
 Protocols on top of TCP/UDP/HTTP are often used to connect the live encoder/live media source to the media processing entity/publishing point  to handle things such as synchronization or connection failures.
-When using multiple live encoders/live media sources as ingest towards a live media source or media processing entity it is important that different encoders adhere to the same protocol.
+When using multiple live encoders/live media sources as ingest it is important that different encoders adhere to the same protocol.
 Other interop issues  occur when passing live meta-data from broadcast workflows into cloud media processing such as based on ID3 tags, SCTE-35 markers.
 This type of meta-data ingest will also be addressed in this specification.

 This text aims at specification of interop between live encoders/media sources and streaming origins.
-It serves as a potential starting point for an industry wide specification.

 ## Conformance Notation